normankong/snapjunkmail/README.md

 - Web Client to retrieve mail

 Sound no special ?
 Yes, but there is no registration required !
-That's mean you can just user@xxxx.com to receive email.
+That's mean you can just send email to yyyy@xxxx.com to receive email.

 Extremely good if you need to create tons of mail for testing or other purpose you named it.